How to Tell Dental Crowns and Veneers Apart

 Porcelain veneer preparation:

-1. The dentist removes a little bit of enamel from the front and sides of the teeth to prepare them.
-This opens up space to place the veneers.
+1. The dentist removes a small amount of enamel from the front and sides of the teeth to prepare them.
+This opens up space for the veneers.

-2. The dentist takes an impression, or mold, of the teeth they have shaved down.
-They choose the perfect shade of color for your veneer.
+2. The dentist takes an impression, or mold, of the teeth they have shaved down and chooses the perfect shade of color for your veneer.

-4. When they’re ready, the dentist will place the veneers on your teeth by bonding them.
-They’ll check the veneers fit correctly, and that’s all!
+4. When they’re ready, the dentist bonds the veneers to your teeth, checks that the veneers fit correctly, and that’s it!

 Dental crown preparation:

-1. Your dentist will prepare your tooth by shaving down the top and sides of it.
-This requires some more enamel removal to properly fit the crown and eliminate any damaged parts of the tooth.
+1. Your dentist will prepare your tooth by shaving down its top and sides.
+This requires more enamel removal to properly fit the crown and eliminate any damaged parts of the tooth.

 2. Then, your dentist will digitally scan your tooth to create an impression.
 They’ll send the picture or mold to a lab to custom-design it.